 ✋ Double check all packaging for allergens ✋

-- Peppers - Use a mixture of red, yellow and orange bell peppers for a colourful display.
+- Peppers - Use a mixture of red, yellow and orange bell peppers.
+Green peppers can be a little bitter so I would avoid them.

-- Canned Tomatoes - These are used to create a tomatoey sauce for the mince.
+- Tinned Chopped Tomatoes - These are used to create a tomatoey sauce for the mince.

 - Mince - I have used ground beef mince, but for a lighter option, you could substitute this for a chicken or turkey mince.

-- Aromatics - Onion & garlic form the base of the sauce, infusing it with aromatic flavours.
+- Aromatics - Onion & garlic form the base of the sauce.
+Use either fresh or the ready-diced frozen variety.

 - Sweetcorn - Think of these as the jack o' lantern's teeth that have fallen out!
 It's a fun way to sneak some veggies into the meal for picky eaters.
 Use up any leftover sweetcorn to make these egg-free courgette & sweetcorn fritters.